How To Use Your Voice Effectively

 By putting on a performance we don’t mean acting.
 You should still be you.
 It’s about using your voice effectively to help you get your message over to the audience.

+Unless it is a very small group that you are addressing, a conversational style voice won’t work.
 The dynamics of speaking to an audience are quite different from chatting informally to a small group.

 Informal conversations are unstructured.
 Usually, everyone chips in at some point.

 You can ask questions to clarify what is being said.
 You can see faces close up and get a sense of how others feel about the conversation.
-And you don’t need to project your voice unless there is a very noisy background.
+And you don’t need to raise your voice unless there is a very noisy background.

+When speaking to a roomful of people, everything changes.
 You still need to be yourself, you’re not acting out a part.
 But this needs to be the ‘you’ that is in performance mode.

 To use your voice effectively it’s important to pay attention to the various elements that make up the way you speak.
+For simplicity, they can be grouped: Volume & Projection; Tone & Pitch; Pace & Pause.

 Voice Volume and Projection